it-at-m/Praktikumsplaner/doc/src/features/Praktikumsplaetze.md

 Selection between `Zwingend`, `Dringend`, and `Nachrangig`.
 Meaning `Urgent`, `Important`, and `Not important`.

-#### Zeitraum Nwk

-This field shows you the estimated time when the [Nwk](./../glossary.md#nwk) will be there.
-This is calculated by the application based on the chosen Studiengang/Ausbildungsrichtung, Semester/Ausbildungsjahr, and the current date.
-Beware that this is only an estimate and can be changed by the [örtliche Ausbildungsleitung](./../glossary.md#ortliche-ausbildungsleitung).

 #### Planstelle

 Radio button `Yes/No` selector for whether the [Praktikumsstelle](./../glossary.md#praktikumsstelle) is a [Planstelle](./../glossary.md#planstelle)